tasdikrahman/tasdikrahman.me/_posts/2017-06-01-Implementing-role-based-access-Control-easyrbac-python.md

 ## easyrbac

 Easiest way you can grok and retain all I had read, was to make something out of it. `easyrbac` was born out of it.
+I have tried implementing `RBAC0` for this release.
+The next release would focus on getting `RBAC1`, which includes role inheritance.

-Got a very simple API to interact around and create `Roles` and `Users`
+`easyrbac` has a very simple API to interact around and create `Roles` and `Users`

 ```python
 from easyrbac import Role, User